Michal Tsur

-Michal Tsur (מיכל צור) is an Israeli serial entrepreneur, that lived for many years in NYC.
+Michal Tsur (מיכל צור; born 1973) is an Israeli serial entrepreneur who lived in New York.
 She is the co-founder and co-CEO of Remepy, and was co-founder and president of Kaltura, Nasdaq: KLTR, and co-founder and vice-president of Cyota, acquired by RSA Security Nasdaq: RSAS.

 Biography

 Early life and education

 Tsur was born in Jerusalem.
 She completed a doctoral degree in Law, focusing on game theoretic economic analysis of law from New York University.
 She was then a post-doctoral fellow at Yale Law School's Information Society Project.

 Career

 Tsur launched her career in the law sector as a clerk at the Supreme Court of Israel.
 She was driven by research, working at Hebrew University in Jerusalem and the Israeli Democracy Institute.